-The Davenports claim that the local Coast Guard station at Valentia monitored the swim.
+On their website the Davenports claim that the local Coast Guard station at Valentia, local authorities and "observers" monitored the swim.
 That is flat false, according to the Coast Guard.
 None of the "local authorities" knew about the swim and no "observers" have come forward in response to outreach through the local paper and Facebook pages.
-Ripley had spoken to them many weeks before about doing the swim and they urged him in the strongest terms to have a motorized support boat follow him.
+Ripley had spoken to the Coast Guard many weeks before about doing the swim and they urged him in the strongest terms to have a motorized support boat follow him.
 The Coast Guard were not informed when Ripley supposedly started the swim in the early morning.
 They only heard about the "swim" when Laura called them mid-morning and said that Ripley was doing the swim and the tracker had stopped.
 That was the first the Coast Guard had heard of the "swim" and they took no action.
 A short while later Laura called back to say the tracker was on again (and presumably Ripley was all right).
 The Davenports claim that the Coast Guard "monitored" Ripley's progress and checked in to see if he was all right.
 That is false.
 All they ever knew of the supposed "swim" was that Laura called and said problems with the tracker, then called back to say that the tracker worked again.
 I spoke directly with the officer in charge at the Coast Guard station and they confirmed that the sum total of their knowledge of this event was two phone calls from Laura.

 The "swim" was reported in the Irish press, but those newspaper articles ALL resulted from press releases and interviews that Ripley sent out and gave AFTER the "swim" was over. https://www.irishmirror.ie/news/irish-news/multiple-sclerosis-sufferer-ripley-davenport-5520194 (compare the color of the cap Ripley is wearing in the newspaper pictures with the picture above).
 Oooops...